klingtnet/get-go-ing/README.md

 - two main reasons for using pointer receivers:
     - **call-by-reference**, as default the method gets a copy of the struct (call-by-value)
     - **modifying** the method receiver **in-place**.
 You should now why you want to do this, because it's the explicit usage of [side effects](http://en.wikipedia.org/wiki/Side_effect_%28computer_science%29)
+- you *can't* define the same method name for pointer and value type, see the example below

 [./src/method_receiver.go](./src/method_receiver.go)
 ```go